Seven Hills - Prospect

 Seven Hills - Prospect features high concentrations of family households, with a lower-than-average median household size

-Family households constitute 77.5% of all households, consisting of 41.3% couples with children, 23.8% couples without children, and 11.0% single parent families.
-Non-family households account for the remaining 22.5%, with lone person households at 19.6% and group households comprising 2.9%.
+Family households constitute 77.5% of all households, including 41.3% couples with children, 23.8% couples without children, and 11.0% single parent families.
+Non-family households account for 22.5%, with lone person households at 19.6% and group households comprising 2.9%.
 The median household size is 2.8 people, which is smaller than the Greater Sydney average of 2.9.

 Frequently Asked Questions - Households